The History of Ashtanga Vinyasa Yoga

-Jois began teaching westerner students in 1964 in his home in Mysore, India.
+Jois, who evolved this system of linking of breath and movement in sequences of asanas.
+He began teaching western students in 1964 in his home in Mysore, India.
 He subsequently made several trips throughout the world at the invitation of his students to propagate this form of Yoga.
 It has gradually spread through the efforts of many of Jois’s early students to be practiced around the globe today.
 It has heavily influenced modern yoga through the introduction of vinyasa that is fundamental to many styles and schools of yoga.
 Along with the spread of the system, more and more students began to journey to India to study with Jois.
 The method of teaching became gradually more codified.

 Originally Pattabhi Jois named his small shala the Ashtanga Yoga Research Institute.
 The name was eventually changed to the K. Pattabhi Jois Ashtanga Yoga Institute.
 In 2009, Pattabhi Jois passed away leaving the institute in the care of his daughter, Saraswati Jois, and his grandson, Sharath Jois.
 While some dedicated practitioners made the journey to Mysore, India to study with Jois and his grandson Sharath, many dedicated practitioner groups also evolved around some of Jois’s early students.
 This diaspora of Ashtanga practitioners has, as is common in the history of traditions, led to differences in interpretation of the method, while still maintaining enough continuity for students to clearly identify the practice tradition.

 Sadly, in 2017, reports surfaced that Pattabhi Jois had sexually assaulted a number of former students in plain sight often under